Careers

 What do lecturers actually do?

-My contract of employment describes me as a ‘Lecturer in Law’, but lecturing is in fact a very small part of the role of a teacher of law in Higher Education, and some ‘lecturers’ do not lecture at all.
+My contract of employment describes me as a “Lecturer in Law”, but lecturing is in fact a very small part of the role of a teacher of law in higher education, and some “lecturers” do not lecture at all.
 Accordingly, the terms lecturer, tutor and teacher can often be used interchangeably.

-Lectures are generally lessons delivered by the teacher to a whole course or large cohort where the teacher does all the talking and the students listen, learn a bit, and go off afterwards to find out more.
-The lecturer’s role consists of planning the lecture (and Power Points/handouts etc) and delivering it.
+Lectures are generally lessons delivered to a whole course or large cohort where the teacher does all the talking and the students listen, learn a bit, and go off afterwards to find out more.
+The lecturer’s role consists of planning the lecture (and the PowerPoint presentations/hand-outs to accompany it) and delivering it.

-In my experience, those teachers new to teaching are rarely asked to lecture, at least not until they have done a couple of years of smaller group teaching.
+In my experience, those teachers who are new to teaching are rarely asked to lecture, at least not until they have done a couple of years of smaller group teaching.
 Good lectures are a great introduction to a topic, but done badly, they are as interesting as watching paint dry.

 Marking

 Some unit/module leaders may hold a standardisation meeting before the marking starts to discuss the assessment within a team and adopt the same approach, but you cannot count on it.
-The most important to thing to do when marking is to be consistent; the unit/module leader will moderate the assessments before returning to students and if you are consistently too high or low, your marks can be adjusted; but if you are inconsistent, you may be asked to re-mark, something you will want to avoid.
+The most important to thing to do when marking is to be consistent.
+The unit/module leader will moderate the assessments before returning to students and if you are consistently too high or low, your marks can be adjusted, but if you are inconsistent, you may be asked to re-mark - something you will want to avoid.

 Answering email queries from students can take a lot of time, particularly before an assessment is due in.
-Most institutions/schools have an accepted approach to what tutors can and cannot help with in advance of student submission of work and you are strongly advised to find out what that approach is before you give help; the last thing the programme leader wants to get is complaints from the other students that you helped some, but not others.
+Most institutions/schools have an accepted approach to what tutors can and cannot help with in advance of student submission of work and you are strongly advised to find out what that approach is before you give help.
+The last thing the programme leader wants to get is complaints from the other students that you helped some, but not others.

 Administration

-My contractual commitments also include administrative responsibilities; these are numerous and at times can be onerous.
+My contractual commitments also include administrative responsibilities.
+These are numerous and at times can be onerous.
 As well as staff meetings, boards of examiners, special situations/circumstances panels, a law teacher will often be asked to contribute a written report on their module for the departmental yearly review of programmes.

 Research

 Research is advantageous in itself as well as being a career route within education; it helps you understand the law better and makes you a better academic.
 Comparative research helps you understand other cultures and systems, and those observations and reflections can change the way you think.
 You might even make proposals that could change the law.

 Reading, thinking, writing, drafting and editing always take longer than you think it will.
-Submitting articles for publication is a nervous time; and a rejection can be taken all too personally, but if it happens, ask for feedback and work on it to improve (and try another publisher).
+Submitting articles for publication is a nervous time and a rejection can be taken all too personally, but if it happens, ask for feedback and work on your articles to improve them (and try another publisher).

 Some law tutors are also involved in mentoring.
-This could be a more experienced teacher mentoring a new colleague on their teaching (or perhaps during an educational course such as the Post-Graduate Certificate in Higher Education, which some institutions insist new teachers obtain over their first few years of teaching) or supervising students doing projects at undergraduate, Masters or even PhD level.
+This could be a more experienced teacher mentoring a new colleague (or perhaps during an educational course such as the Post-Graduate Certificate in Higher Education, which some institutions insist new teachers obtain over their first few years of teaching) or supervising students doing projects at undergraduate, Masters or even PhD level.

 There is huge variety in a teaching job.
 I would suggest time management is a vital characteristic of a good teacher given there are immediate and urgent, middle-term and long-term priorities, and you can never plan for the unexpected.
 Every day is different, but most days are great.
 Teaching is a calling, it is a vocation, and you have to love it.
 If you do, it is a very rewarding job.